 Your arm genetics can make you or break you as a bodybuilder.
 It’s not a coincidence that the current Mr. Olympia Phil Heath has exceptional arm insertions.
 The same can also be said about the most popular bodybuilder of all time – Arnold.
 Those individuals are blessed in the arm department.
 They were born with stones that could turn into diamonds with the right methods.

 Drugs, Synthol and More Drugs

 The main ”secret” behind the size of professional bodybuilders are not ninja techniques.
 I don’t care how hard you feel your muscles work during Scott curls.
-I also don’t care about the incredible pump you get from using the advice of self-proclaimed training gurus who purposely wear mini T-shirts and pin them glutes in the shadows while you are sleeping.
+I also don’t care about the incredible pump that you get from using the advice of self-proclaimed training gurus who wear mini T-shirts and pin them glutes in the shadows while you are sleeping.

-Another element responsible for the look of the pro’s arms is synthol and other forms of site enhancement.
+Another element responsible for the look of the pro’s arms is Synthol and other forms of site enhancement.

+When people hear about Synthol, they immediately think of the oil bag idiots claiming to have the largest arms in the world.
 However, don’t let those images fool you.
-There are many bodybuilders who inject synthol in their arms while keeping the doses low.
-To the untrained eye and from a good enough distance, this is often undetectable, but the synthol is there, circulating in their system like venom.
+It’s possible to inject Synthol in a stealthy way.
+There are many bodybuilders who put Synthol in their arms while keeping the doses low.
+To the untrained eye and from a good enough distance, this is often undetectable, but the Synthol is there, circulating in their system like venom.